Simokid/Simokid/README.md

-# Hello, I'm Simon!
+# Welcome to my Github, I'm Simon!

-I have a degree in Information Technology and a strong interest in Cybersecurity!
+I have a degree in Information Technology and I am passionate in IT and Cybersecurity field!

 ## Objective